Dog food reviews can be helpful when you’re comparing products.

-Or the important research and nutritional design effort that went into making these products.
+Or the important research and nutritional design effort that went into creating each recipe.

-And they cannot evaluate the safety with which the raw materials and products were handled by a company when manufacturing, storing and shipping the finished goods.
+And no review can accurately reflect the safety practices that were taken — or neglected — by a company when processing, storing and shipping the finished goods.

 Not only do most pet food companies conceal the origin of their ingredients, they also change the sources as well as the quality of those ingredients on a regular basis.

 Many raw materials used to make dog foods are bought and sold in commercial-sized lots on the open market.

 Bulk prices vary.
 And so does quality.